 Transcript data provide researchers with an important analytic resource, creating opportunities to study course-taking patterns, credit transfer, student momentum and attrition, and the connection among course and major choices, occupations, and wages.
-Six NCES longitudinal studies have collected postsecondary transcripts, beginning with the National Longitudinal Study of 1972, the transcripts for which were collected in 1984.
+Seven NCES longitudinal studies have collected postsecondary transcripts, beginning with the National Longitudinal Study of 1972, the transcripts for which were collected in 1984.

 |Year of Transcript Collection||Data source|

 The amount of detail in transcript collection varies depending on the study.
-Some studies, such as NELS:88, BPS:04/09, and B&B:08 have detailed course, term, and institution records.
+Some studies, such as NELS:88, BPS:04/09, B&B:08, and ELS:2002 have detailed course, term, and institution records.
 Other transcript collections were used to verify interview data collected from the students in the study, e.g. (B&B:93/03).
 For more information on NCES's other transcript collections see http://nces.ed.gov/surveys/hst/ and http://nces.ed.gov/nationsreportcard/hsts/.